 Hormonal Imbalances and Hunger

 Leptin and ghrelin control when you’re hungry.
-But, eating too much unhealthy food can mess with them.
+But eating too much unhealthy food can mess with them.
 This can make you feel hungry even when you’re full.
-Over time, this makes cravings worse and leads to food addiction.
+All this can worsen your cravings and cause food addiction.

 Cultural Factors That Fuel Our Desire for Fattening Foods